etyurkay/TIL6022-Group-Project/Research Proposal.md

 * How do different countries relate to different shares of consignment types?
   ***Hypotheses:***
-  *H0: There is **no significant relationship** between a country and the distribution of consignment types.*
+  *H0:There is a **significant relationship** between a country and the distribution of consignment types.*
-  *H1: There is a **significant relationship** between a country and the distribution of consignment types.*
+  *H1: There is **no significant relationship** between a country and the distribution of consignment types.*

 * How does network length influence consignment?
   ***Hypotheses:***